fredwu/jquery-endless-scroll/README.md

 All modern browsers (Firefox, Chrome, Safari, Opera, IE7+) should be supported.
 Please [open an issue](https://github.com/fredwu/jquery-endless-scroll/issues) if Endless Scroll doesn't work on a particular browser.

 ## Changelog

+v1.6.0 [master]

+- Refactored the code.
+- Renamed `data` option to `content`.
+- Tweaked the demo page.

 v1.5.1 [2012-03-08]